Review: Quantum Metrology and Sensing with Many-Body Systems: Elements of Parameter Estimation

 As before, one can convert the matrix inequality in Eq.~\eqref{eq:quantum-cramer-rao-multi} into a scalar bound using $\mathcal{W}$ as follows:

 As a particular case, one can consider $\mathcal{W}$ to be the identity.
 This choice prioritizes the precision of $\pmb{\theta}$ as the sum of the variances of the unknown parameters

-While the above tighter estimation bound includes the SLDs $L_i$ and $L_j$, other bounds can also be achieved by defining the \textit{Right Logarithmic Derivative}~\cite{1055103} and the Holevo approach~\cite{Holevo:1414149, Holevo1977CommutationSO}.
+While the above tighter estimation bound includes the SLDs $\hat{L}_i(\pmb{\theta})$ and $\hat{L}_j(\pmb{\theta})$, other bounds can also be achieved by defining the \textit{Right Logarithmic Derivative}~\cite{1055103} and the Holevo approach~\cite{Holevo:1414149, Holevo1977CommutationSO}.
 However, the precision bound using the SLDs already contains the same information found in both the Holevo and the RLDs bounds~\cite{albarelli2020perspective}.
 For this reason, it is common to use Eq.~\eqref{eq:quantum-cramer-rao-multi} with their corresponding matrix elements defined in Eq.~\eqref{eq:matrix-elements-qfi-matrix} as the ultimate precision limit for the multi-parameter estimation case.

-One of the main differences between the single- and multi-parameter scenarios is that, while the classical Fisher information can be achieved in both scenarios, in principle, the QFI is attainable only in the single-parameter case and not for the jointly multi-parameter estimation~\cite{albarelli2020perspective}.
-This can be understood because, generally, there is no single symmetric logarithmic derivative $L_i$ that defines an optimal measurement basis suitable for all the unknown parameters.
+One of the main differences between the single- and multi-parameter scenarios is that, while the CFI can be achieved in both scenarios, in principle, the QFI is attainable only in the single-parameter case and not for the jointly multi-parameter estimation~\cite{albarelli2020perspective}.
+This can be understood because, generally, there is no single symmetric logarithmic derivative $\hat{L}_i(\pmb{\theta})$ that defines an optimal measurement basis suitable for all the unknown parameters.
 To quantify this notion of incompatibility between parameters~\cite{ragy2016compatibility}---those that cannot be estimated optimally with a single set of measurements---the incompatibility matrix $\pmb{D}$ has been introduced~\cite{albarelli2020perspective, carollo2019quantumness}, also known as mean Uhlmann curvature~\cite{carollo2019quantumness}, with elements:

+here $[\circ,\bullet]{=}{\circ\bullet} {-} {\bullet\circ}$.
 The case $D_{ij}=0$ for all $i,j$ is known as the compatibility condition~\cite{ragy2016compatibility}.
-Recently, a genuine quantum incompatibility measure with a geometric character has also been proposed~\cite{belliardo2021incompatibility}, along with a comprehensive study of incompatibility under general $p-$local measurements~\cite{chen2021hierarchical}.
+In a recent work~\cite{yousefjani2025nonlinearity}, it was shown that when the above compatibility condition is met, it leads to quantum-enhanced precision in the simultaneous sensing of multiple parameters. \vm{Moreover, quantum critical sensing can be applied to multi-parameter estimation~\cite{mihailescu2024multiparameter, yang2024quantum, yan2024quantum}.
+A key advantage of using quantum many-body probes undergoing quantum phase transitions is that they have been argued to help mitigate the fundamental incompatibility that arises when estimating multiple parameters simultaneously~\cite{difresco2022multiparameter}.} Lastly, a genuine quantum incompatibility measure with a geometric character has also been proposed~\cite{belliardo2021incompatibility}, along with a comprehensive study of incompatibility under general $p$-local measurements~\cite{chen2021hierarchical}.